samathaluca/new-lazycamp/README.md

 * Experienced campers who get the urge to book last minute because of good weather.
 * Experienced campers who want to try a new area for a short stay.
-* Experienced campers who want to change sites rather than stay in one place.
+* Experienced campers who want to explore new places rather than stay in one place.
 Maybe to follow good weather or explore a region of the country they do not know.
-* People who enjoy road trips.
+* People who enjoy the freedom road trips.
-* People who have never tried camping before because of the research and planning needed.
+* People who have never tried camping before particularly those who have been discouraged because of the research and planning needed.
 * Spontaneous and adventurous people.

-User goals are:
+#### User goals are:

-* Find a camping spot for the night last minute in the area they would like to stay.
+* Find a camping spot for the night last minute in the area I would like to stay.
 * Find an event for a weekend or week.
 * Either to find a campspot quickly or browse for inspiration.
 * To be able to book campspots ahead of time quickly without having to search individual sites for availablity.